Includes dogs, cats and birds

 addressing difficult issues such as the powerful feelings

-associated with grief in counseling, although generally people feel
+associated with grief in counseling.
+Generally people feel better

-better in the long run when they address these issues.
+in the long run when they address these issues; however, there is

 If you are interested in other resources, the following listing